Prag8855/aab/content/guides/blue-card.md

     - ...be issued in the last 10 years
     - ...show your signature
 - [ ] **1 biometric photo** (35 × 45 mm)
-    You do not need to cut the passport photos yourself; they have a tool for this. - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
+    You do not need to cut the photos yourself; they have a tool for this. - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
 - [ ] **Your job contract** (*Arbeitsvertrag*)
     Bring the original, not a copy.
+If you don't have a contract, bring a concrete job offer.
+- [ ] **[The "job description" form](/documents/Stellenbeschreibung.pdf)** (*Erklärung zum Beschäftigungsverhältnis*)
+    Your employer should fill this form and sign it.
+Download the form [here](/documents/Stellenbeschreibung.pdf) or [on Berlin.de](https://www.berlin.de/formularverzeichnis/?formular=/labo/zuwanderung/_assets/mdb-f50329-stellenbeschreibung_2017.pdf).
 - [ ] **Proof of health insurance**
+    You must have [valid health insurance](/guides/german-visa-health-insurance).
+Travel insurance is not enough.
+A [health insurance broker](/guides/german-health-insurance#insurance-brokers) can help you [choose health insurance](/guides/german-health-insurance).
-    - [ ] **Mitgliedsbescheinigung**
+    - [ ] **Mitgliedsbescheinigung** or *Nachweis der Krankenversicherung*
-        You can get this document from your health insurance company.
-If you have public health insurance, look for a *Mitgliedsbescheinigung nach 175 SGB V*.
-You can get a similar document for private health insurance.
+        Get this document from your health insurer or health insurance broker.
+If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), ask for a *[Mitgliedsbescheinigung nach 175 SGB V](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png)*.
+If you have [private health insurance](/glossary/private%20Krankenversicherung), you will get a similar document.
     - [ ] **Health insurance card**, if you have one.
     - [ ] **Proof of health insurance payments**
-        If you have [private health insurance](/glossary/private%20Krankenversicherung), bring bank account statements that show health insurance payments.
+        If you have [private health insurance](/glossary/private%20Krankenversicherung), bring bank account statements that show health insurance payments.[^6]
 - [ ] **Proof of residence in Germany**
     - [ ] **Lease**
     - [ ] and **tenancy confirmation** (*[[Wohnungsgeberbestätigung]]*)
+        Some temporary apartments don't give you this document. ???then what???
     - [ ] and **registration certificate** (*[[Anmeldebestätigung]]*)
-        If you did not [register your address](/glossary/Anmeldung) yet, you don't need a registration certificate.
+        If you did not [register your address](/glossary/Anmeldung) yet, it's okay.
+Just bring the lease and tenancy confirmation.[^5]
-- [ ] **Proof of education** (*Ausbildungsnachweis*)
+- [ ] **University degree** (*Ausbildungsnachweis*)
-    If you have a degree or any relevant training, bring a proof of education.
-If it's not in English or German, you might need a [certified translation](/glossary/beglaubigte%20Übersetzung).
-A proof of education can be...
+    If it's not in English or German, get a [certified translation](/glossary/beglaubigte%20Übersetzung).
-    - A degree from a German *Hochschule* or a comparable qualification
-    - **or** a degree from a recognised university
-    - **or** a completed vocational training
+- [ ] **Statement of comparability** (*Zeugnisbewertung*)
+    If your university degree is not recognised in Germany, you must get a statement of comparability (*Zeugnisbewertung*) from the ZAB. - [More information](https://www.kmk.org/zab/statement-of-comparability.html)
 - [ ] **Occupation practice permit** (if applicable)
     If you need specific qualifications to do your job in Germany, you must prove that you have them.
 For example, doctors, engineers and tax advisors need specific qualifications.
 Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to know if your profession requires specific qualifications.
-- [ ] **[The "job description" form](/documents/Stellenbeschreibung.pdf)** (*Erklärung zum Beschäftigungsverhältnis*)
-    Your employer should fill this form.
-Download the form [here](/documents/Stellenbeschreibung.pdf) or [on Berlin.de](https://www.berlin.de/formularverzeichnis/?formular=/labo/zuwanderung/_assets/mdb-f50329-stellenbeschreibung_2017.pdf).
-- [ ] **[The "application for issuance of a residence permit" form](/documents/Antrag-auf-Erteilung-eines-Aufenthaltstitels.pdf)** (*Antrag auf Erteilung eines Aufenthaltstitels*)
-    Download the form [here](/docs/german-freelance-visa-form), or [on Berlin.de](https://www.berlin.de/formularverzeichnis/?formular=/labo/zuwanderung/_assets/mdb-f72301-labo_agen1__antrag_engl_frz_ital_03_2017.pdf).
-This is the same form as for other [residence permits](/glossary/Aufenthaltstitel).

 **Use PDF documents.** Word documents and other formats are less reliable.